szunami/blog-1/2016-11-17-processors.html.md

 Let’s take a minute to think about the algorithm this implements.

 1. The `A`, `B`, and `Cin` inputs arrive at the module and fill the input transistors.

-2. All eight 1-bit adder elements compute their sum and write it to `Y` and `Cout`.
+1. All eight 1-bit adder elements compute their sum and write it to `Y` and `Cout`.

     Pause, ask yourself if we’re done at this point, and why you picked your answer.

-3. The zeroth adder computes its carry output, and pipes it to the first adder.
+1. The zeroth adder computes its carry output, and pipes it to the first adder.

-4. The first adder, whose inputs just changed, recomputes its sum, writing to `Y` and *its* carry-out.
+1. The first adder, whose inputs just changed, recomputes its sum, writing to `Y` and *its* carry-out.

-5. The second adder recomputes and passes the carry.
+1. The second adder recomputes and passes the carry.

-6. The third adder recomputes and passes the carry.
+1. The third adder recomputes and passes the carry.

-7. The fourth adder recomputes and passes the carry.
+1. The fourth adder recomputes and passes the carry.

-8. The fifth adder recomputes and passes the carry.
+1. The fifth adder recomputes and passes the carry.

-9. The sixth adder recomputes and passes the carry.
+1. The sixth adder recomputes and passes the carry.

-10. The seventh adder recomputes and sets carry-out.
+1. The seventh adder recomputes and sets carry-out.

-11. The outputs `Y` and `Cout` are now stable and ready to be read.
+1. The outputs `Y` and `Cout` are now stable and ready to be read.

-Think about it; we have to pass the intermediate carry computation between each adder, so the length of time required to wait before the outputs are guaranteed stable is directly proportional to the number of bits being added.
+Think about it: we have to pass the intermediate carry computation between each adder, so the length of time required to wait before the outputs are guaranteed stable is directly proportional to the number of bits being added.